wevote/WebApp/README.md

 [![Build Status](https://travis-ci.org/wevote/WebApp.svg?branch=master)](https://travis-ci.org/wevote/WebApp)

+    npm -g install gulp-cli      // try sudo if it does not work npm install
+    gulp

 This WebApp repository contains a Node/React/Flux Javascript application.
 Using data from Google Civic API, Vote Smart, MapLight, TheUnitedStates.io and the Voting Information Project, we give voters a social way to interact with ballot data.